Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Law-corrected surrogate modeling with Gaussian process

-This joint optimization ensures that correction terms are consistent across all variables and enforce the interdependencies dictated by the PDE system.
-In this way, the multi-output LC-prior GP explicitly encodes both the data-driven correlations and the physical couplings, thereby yielding predictions that are physically coherent and numerically stable.
+This joint optimization ensures that the correction terms are consistent across all variables and enforce the inter-dependencies dictated by the PDE system.
+In this way, the multi-coupled LC-prior GP explicitly encodes the physical couplings, thereby yielding predictions that are physically coherent and consistent.